BenTaylor25/TaxCalculator/README.md

 calculations**, but rather to help people to understand how tax works.

-I understand that there may be non-programmers that wish to use this resource, so I have added comments (notes ignored by the code) to clarify what the code is doing.

 For all of the values I have tested, my calculations align with this site: https://listentotaxman.com/
 (Please raise an issue in the [Issues](https://github.com/BenTaylor25/TaxCalculator/issues) tab if you find an input that gives a different output).